Our Town (2003 film)

 Our Town is a 2003 American made-for-television film adaptation of the 1938 play of the same name by Thornton Wilder starring Paul Newman, who was nominated for both an Emmy Award and a Screen Actors Guild Award for outstanding acting.
 It was filmed at the Booth Theatre in Manhattan, where it played on Broadway in 2002.
 The production originated at the Westport Country Playhouse.
-The film originally aired May 24, 2003 on Showtime and was also shown on PBS as part of Masterpiece Theatre on October 5, 2003.
+The film originally aired May 24, 2003, on Showtime and was also shown on PBS as part of Masterpiece Theatre on October 5, 2003.

 Plot summary

+Our Town describes the relationship between George Gibbs and Emily Webb, in the small town of Grover's Corners, New Hampshire.